and Sprint Rings

 |8.
 Is there a reward for setting the next Guinness World Distance Record?|

-Superflight offers a $1,000 reward to the first person to set a new Guinness World Record for throwing an Aerobie Pro flying ring.
-The current record Aerobie throw was 1,333 feet and was accepted by the Guinness Book of World Records as the "longest throw of an object without any velocity-aiding feature."
+Aerobie, Inc. offers a $1,000 reward to the first person to set a new Guinness World Record for throwing an Aerobie Pro flying ring.
+The record Aerobie ring throw was 1,333 feet and was accepted by the Guinness Book of World Records as the "longest throw of an object without any velocity-aiding feature."
 This record replaced the 1986 world record of 1,257 feet, also set using an Aerobie Pro flying ring.

 The throwing guidelines are quite simple:

 As is customary with disc records, wind aided throws are permitted.
-The current record was set at Ft.
+The Aerobie ring record was set at Ft.
 Funston, San Francisco - an updraft area favored by hang gliders.